Try the Buf CLI

 The Buf CLI provides a user-friendly experience for generating code locally that's compatible with any reasonable existing usage of protoc

-, so let's jump in and generate some code.
+, so next you'll generate some code.

 Configure a buf.gen.yaml